Know Your Fire Ratings

 Building Regulations specify the use of fire resistant materials in all public buildings including schools, hospitals and government buildings 1.

-Offices, rooms and classrooms require that noticeboards are fire rated to BS476 Part 7 Class 1.
-In corridors and stairwells, noticeboards must be compliant with Class B EN 13501.
+This means that in offices, rooms and classrooms, noticeboards must be fire rated to BS476 Part 7 Class 1.
+In corridors and stairwells, noticeboards must comply with Class B EN 13501.

 Pitts Presentation offers noticeboards and tamperproof lockable noticeboards in both fire ratings.